 1. Try the famous river tubing

 As one can expect, without any proper ground rules things got out of hand quickly which resulted in many serious accidents.
-After many deaths have been reported the government banned the whole activity and decided to give a full safety transformation for the river tubing.
+After many deaths have been reported the government banned the whole activity and decided to give a full safety transformation for the river-tubing.

 Nowadays the tubing takes place in a much safer environment and almost all the riverside bars had been closed down, only a handful of them are allowed to be open at the same time.

-However river tubing still remained one of the best things to do in Vang Vieng so if you’re feeling adventurous definitely go for it!
-If you want to try the river tubing, you can hire tubes and dry bags from the Tubing Center in the middle of the town.
+However, river tubing still remained one of the best things to do in Vang Vieng so if you’re feeling adventurous definitely go for it!
+If you want to try river tubing, you can hire tubes and dry bags from the Tubing Center in the middle of the town.

 2. Admire the views from Nam Xay Viewpoint

 If tubing is not your thing you don’t need to worry: Vang Vieng has so much more to offer!
 The second best thing to do in Vang Vieng is definitely hiking.

-The starting point is located 20 minutes from the city centre so you need to either rent a scooter/buggy or hire a tuktuk driver to get there.
-Once you arrived you need to pay 10,000 kip (1.1 USD) as an entrance fee.
+The starting point is located 20 minutes from the city center so you need to either rent a scooter/buggy or hire a tuk-tuk driver to get there.
+Once you arrived you need to pay 10,000 kip ($0.60 US) as an entrance fee.

 There is a marked pathway so you will not get lost but the roads are very tricky and rocky.
-The first section didn’t seem so bad but after a point you are basically doing rock climbing and you will need all your hands and feet for that.
+The first section didn’t seem so bad but after a point, you are basically doing rock climbing and you will need all your hands and feet for that.

 3. Hike up to the Pha Ngern Viewpoint

 The other most popular viewpoint in Vang Vieng is the Pha Ngern Viewpoint.
-It’s located fairly close to the city centre, only a 5-10 minute drive away.
+It’s located fairly close to the city center, only a 5-10 minute drive away.
 You need to follow the main road after crossing the bridge and you will find a turning point around the TCK Buggy Car Station.

-Based on what I’ve heard this is a very difficult hike, even more difficult than the one to the Nam Xay Viewpoint.
+Based on what I’ve heard this is a very difficult hike, even more, difficult than the one to the Nam Xay Viewpoint.
 Since I found that one quite challenging as well I decided not to go for this one so I have no personal experience.

 4. Swim in one of the Blue Lagoons

-Vang Vieng is quite famous for its blue lagoons and spending the day at the crystal clear blue water is definitely one of the best things to do in Vang Vieng!
+Vang Vieng is quite famous for its blue lagoons and spending the day in the crystal clear blue water is definitely one of the best things to do in Vang Vieng!
 You will find several blue lagoons around the city and they are all numbered.

-You need to rent either a scooter/buggy or hire a tuktuk to get to the blue lagoons.
-Although many hotels offer free bicycles rentals I don’t recommend to actually use them since the blue lagoons are quite far away from the city center.
+You need to rent either a scooter/buggy or hire a tuk-tuk to get to the blue lagoons.
+Although many hotels offer free bicycles rentals I don’t recommend actually using them since the blue lagoons are quite far away from the city center.

 5. Visit the Tham Chang Cave

-After that, you need to walk across an orange bridge and you will easily find the entrance of the cave where you need to buy a ticket for 15,000 kip (1.7 USD) per person.
-There are different pathways inside the cave and you will also find a small blue pool by the entrance.
+After that, you need to walk across an orange bridge and you will easily find the entrance of the cave where you need to buy a ticket for 15,000 kip ($0.90 US) per person.

 6. Rent a buggy to explore the area

 You can also rent a scooter but I don’t recommend this as there are no concrete roads (only until you reach the Blue Lagoon 1), the roads are full of holes and everything is really dusty.

 The prices depend on the type of the buggy (2 or 4 seats) and on the duration (1-6 hours).
-For example we rented a buggy with 2 seats for 5 hours and it cost us 400,000 kip (45 USD).
+For example, we rented a buggy with 2 seats for 5 hours and it cost us 400,000 kip ($23 US).

-Having a buggy gives you the freedom to go wherever you want and explore the area in your own pace.
-We decided to do the following route: after crossing the bridge we went to the Blue Lagoon 1, then drove up to Blue Lagoon 3 and finally drove down to Blue Lagoon 2 before heading back to our hotel.
+Having a buggy gives you the freedom to go wherever you want and explore the area at your own pace.
+We decided to do the following route: after crossing the bridge we went to the Blue Lagoon 1, then drove up to Blue Lagoon 3, and finally drove down to Blue Lagoon 2 before heading back to our hotel.

 7. Enjoy the views from a hot air balloon

 When talking about hot air balloons, most people instantly think about Cappadocia in Turkey or Bagan in Myanmar.
-However you can go for a hot air balloon ride in Vang Vieng as well!
+However, you can go for a hot air balloon ride in Vang Vieng as well!

-If you’re interested in the hot air balloon ride, I would recommend to check out Above Laos.
-Their flights start from 120 USD per person which is totally budget friendly compared to the crazy high prices in Cappadocia or Bagan.
+If you’re interested in the hot air balloon ride, I would recommend checking out Above Laos.
+Their flights start from $130 US per person which is totally budget-friendly compared to the crazy high prices in Cappadocia or Bagan.

 8. Get a traditional Laos massage

 If you’re looking for a relaxing experience you need to try the traditional Laos massage!
-This type of massage is based on the body’s pressure points and the masseuses use their own body-weight to add force to the rhythmic repetition.
+This type of massage is based on the body’s pressure points and the masseuses use their own body weight to add force to the rhythmic repetition.